-ROES System's Head Points Identification:
+RO Head Points Identification:

-- Point A: Feed water inlet into Stage-1 filter (red tubing) - Point B: Stage-3 filter's output port - Point C: Automatic-Shut-Off (ASO) valve. - Point D: Stage-4 Membrane housing inlet port.
-Feed water from stage-3 filter enters the Membrane at this port. - Point E: Check Valve.
+- Point A: Feed water inlet into Stage-1 filter - Point B: Stage-3 filter's output port - Point C: Permeate pump, it serves both as a pump and an auto-shut-off valve. - Point D: Stage-4 Membrane housing inlet port.
+Feed water from Stage-3 filter enters the Membrane at this port. - Point E: Check Valve.
 The filtered water from the Membrane passes through this Check Valve before entering the storage tank.
 The Check Valve blocks the tank water from back-flowing into the membrane. - Point F: T-fitting on Stage-5 filter.
 This end of the T-fitting connects to the CLEAR pure water line. - Point G: T-fitting on the Stage-5 filter.
 This other end of the T-fitting connects to the YELLOW pure water line which goes to the tank's valve. - Point H: The output end of Stage-5 filter.
-Pure water leaves Stage-5 filter via this port, and flows onto the dispensing faucet. - Point W: Connect to drain water pipe.
+Pure water leaves Stage-5 filter via this port, and flows onto the dispensing faucet.

-1) Air Bubbles: Lots of Air Bubbles in Cup or Bottle When Filling
+1) Air Bubbles: Lots of Air bubbles in cup or bottle when filling